Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 7 min read

-Current Tariff Rate on Irish Whiskey (April 2026)
+Current Tariff Rate on Irish Whiskey (July 2026)

 HTS Codes for Whiskey Imports

 Whiskey imports are classified under HTS Chapter 22 (Beverages, Spirits, and Vinegar).
 The key HTS codes for Irish whiskey are: 2208.30.0030 — Irish whiskey, in containers holding 2 liters or less (the most common classification for retail bottles).
 2208.30.0060 — Irish whiskey, in containers holding more than 2 liters (bulk imports for bottling in the US).
-2208.30.0030 carries an MFN rate of free (0%), making the total duty just the 10% Section 122 rate.
+2208.30.0030 carries an MFN rate of free (0%), making the total duty just the deal's 15% all-inclusive rate.
 Getting the HTS classification right is important — some whiskey-based liqueurs or blended products may fall under different codes with different base rates.
 Your customs broker can confirm the correct classification.

 How to Calculate Landed Cost for Whiskey Imports

 Here's a step-by-step example for a $100,000 shipment of Irish whiskey.
 Product cost (ex-works Ireland): $100,000.
 Freight and insurance to US port: approximately $5,000 (ocean freight for palletized spirits).
 Customs value (CIF): $105,000.
-Section 122 tariff at 10%: $10,500.
-MFN duty: $0 (free rate for Irish whiskey).
+EU deal tariff at 15% (all-inclusive): $15,750.
+MFN duty: $0 (free rate for Irish whiskey, folded into the ceiling).
 Merchandise Processing Fee (0.3464%): $363.66.
 Harbor Maintenance Fee (0.125%): $131.25.
 Customs broker fees: approximately $200.
-Total landed cost: approximately $116,195.
-Effective duty rate: approximately 10.4% (tariffs and fees combined).
-For comparison, during the IEEPA period the same shipment would have cost approximately $126,695 (20% IEEPA rate).
-And during the 2019-2021 Airbus dispute period, a 25% retaliatory tariff would have pushed the landed cost to approximately $131,895.
+Total landed cost: approximately $121,445.
+Effective duty rate: approximately 15.5% (tariffs and fees combined).
+For comparison: under the February-June 2026 Section 122 regime the same shipment cost approximately $116,195 (10%); during the IEEPA period approximately $126,695 (20%); and during the 2019-2021 Airbus dispute, the 25% retaliatory tariff would have pushed it to approximately $131,895.

 History of Whiskey Tariffs: The Airbus/Boeing Dispute